 For the past few weeks my Kindle fare has come largely from the pen of Patrick Leigh Fermor, hereafter for the sake of brevity PLF.
 My first introduction to his work took place about five years ago when I read A Time of Gifts, his extraordinary recounting of travel as a teenager across a Europe that has long since disappeared.
 Quite apart from the brilliance of the writing itself — PLF is a prose stylist of the highest caliber — I was struck by the charmed nature of his life.
 As a narrative voice he guides us through landscapes and cultures like Gandalf leading the Merry Company along the road to Rivendell.
-In A Time of Gifts the self he describes at a distance of decades seems to be cut from the same cloth as Tolkien’s Tom Bombadil.
+In A Time of Gifts the merry young self he describes at a distance of several decades seems to be cut from the same cloth as Tolkien’s Tom Bombadil.
 He bounds along his path and finds good magic at every turn.
 I can’t think of a better example of a charmed life.

 I’ve also been reading for the first time PLF’s Mani and Roumeli, his travel books on the Mani Peninsula in the Peloponnese and on northern Greece respectively.
 The PLF doing the writing is fully adult now and has under his belt quite a history, as those familiar with his biography well know.
-His idyll in Central Europe as a dashing young thing was dashed to bits by the outbreak of World War II.
+His idyll in Central Europe as a dashing young thing was stopped short by the outbreak of World War II.
 During the war he undertook feats of daring that earned him the reputation of a war hero.
 Thereafter he cast about for a good while until he began travel writing, his first major success being the travelogue on the Caribbean entitled The Traveller’s Tree.
 The books on Greek travel followed, then came the books that rocketed him to National Treasure status: A Time of Gifts and Between the Woods and the Water, the first two books of his trilogy about youthful travels on foot across Europe.
 PLF wrote a lot of material for the last book of the trilogy but never completed it during his lifetime.
 The material has been pulled together by one of PLF’s biographers, Artemis Cooper, and by Colin Thubron, whose star also rose due to travel writing, athough he’s written plenty of fiction, as well.

 I recently wrote a post on the British author Rebecca West in which I said that I don’t want to know the details of her biography because it will precipitate a crisis between my high estimation of her writing and distress at the life she actually led.
 The same dynamic operates with Cooper’s biography of PFL since even the reviews of it show the clay feet of the Greek god that PLF has been made out to be.
 Even while reading the books about his teenage hike I recognized that things were not quite on the up and up.
-I can read Brideshead Revisited without batting an eye, but the reek of the toff that PLF’s narrative emits put me off when it became clear that he was going to spend most of his time swanning about with the failing aristocracy of Mitteleuropa.
-PLF was not to the toff manor born.
+I can read Brideshead Revisited without batting an eye, but the reek of the toff that PLF’s narrative emits put me off when it became clear that he was going to spend most of his time swanning about with the rapidly failing aristocracy of Mitteleuropa.
+After all, PLF was not to the toff manor born.
 Not a bit of it.
 But his narrative describes his absorption into that darkening demimonde as though it were as natural as the attraction between iron and magnets.
-PLF’s massive charm was the operative element, of course — and his good looks, too, no doubt, since everybody loves a gilded youth, especially one from Merry Old with the look of the Cambridge fresher about him.
+PLF’s massive charm was the magnetic element, of course — and his good looks, too, no doubt, since everybody loves a gilded youth, especially one from Merrie Olde with the look of the Cambridge fresher about him.

 All of us have some variance between public persona and private self.
-Personas go hand in hand with being social beings since society has expectations and rules that no private person in his or her right mind would impose.
+Personas go hand in hand with being social beings since society has expectations and rules that no private person in his or her right mind would accept unquestioningly.
 How we negotiate those rules and expectations has a lot to do with the persona we end up projecting to the outside world.
 If one is also a writer, then the proof of the persona pudding is what ends up on the published page.
 In that regard PLF comes away crowned with laurels.
-No less a travel writer than Jan Morris weighs in on that point in the introduction to A Time of Gifts:
+No less a travel writer than Jan Morris weighs in on that point in her introduction to A Time of Gifts:

 Envy is the writer’s sin, as everyone knows, but there can be few writers in the English-speaking world who resent Patrick Leigh Fermor’s preeminence as one of the great prose stylists of our time.
 He has no rivals, and so stands beyond envy.